otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-logging-authentication-jail.md

      * The authorization request header provides information that authenticates
      * a user agent with a server, allowing access to a protected resource.
 The
      * information will be a bearer token, and a user agent is a middle man between
      * you and the server.
-An example of a user agent is Postman or a web browser
+An example of a user agent is Swagger or a web browser
      * like Google Chrome
      */
     const authHeader = req.headers.authorization;